whatmurder/information-security/h7-going-dark.md

 ![buskill-01](https://github.com/whatmurder/information-security/blob/main/img/h7-b-03.png)

 *"What's a killcord?"* you may ask.
 This USB-killcord is a device/thingmajig/contraption/whatever that plugs into your laptop, and when removed - you guessed it - kills the laptop by either shutting it down or just wiping the thing

 The website describes it better:

-*BusKill can trigger your laptop to lock, shutdown, or self-destruct if it’s physically separated from you.*
+*"BusKill can trigger your laptop to lock, shutdown, or self-destruct if it’s physically separated from you."*

 ![buskill-02](https://github.com/whatmurder/information-security/blob/main/img/h7-b-04.png)